matejlednar/json2htmlhead/README.md

 $hg->start("app/json/app.json");<br>

 ##Testing release version
-use query string release=true in URL and you can test header generated from release data. e.g. http://localhost:8000/app/index.php?release=true
+Use query string release=true in URL and you can test header generated from release data. e.g. http://localhost:8000/app/index.php?release=true

 Developers are using separated directories for dev version and release/build/app version.